 Are Clinical Supervision Services, Services?

-If your supervisor refuses to complete your forms, you have several choices: do nothing and accept the license denial, attempt to resolve it with the supervisor, rebut the supervisor's decision with the licensing board.
+If your supervisor refuses to complete your forms, you have several choices: do nothing and accept the license denial, attempt to resolve it with the supervisor, or rebut the supervisor's refusal with the licensing board.
 Like all therapists, supervisors are fallible.
 If you want to justify your clinical supervisor is incompetent or unethical, make note of:

 One can change supervisors.
 There are two important questions to ask a supervisor during your interview.
 First, have they ever refused to recommend for licensure and if so, why.
 Second, have they ever filed a board complaint against a supervisee and why.
 Determine whether you believe the supervisor had just reasons.